JaylyDev/terminator/.github/Changelog/Beta 1.0.3.md

 `/function terminator/disablebossbar/false`
 > This enables every boss bar from existing terminators in the world
-- The terminator will not burn when they're in lava (excludes lava and magma)
+- The terminator will not burn when they're in lava (excludes fire and magma)
 - Reduced health from 100 to 20 for beta versions

 ## Installations: